 Something’s afoot.
 In Walleye, Quiltingsnatsch County.
 And Alice Munro’s damn well going to tell us about it.

-This story I’m about to tell you takes place in the middle decades of the last century, when women were mindless baby factories frying up pork chops and apple slices three times a day, and men were charming reprobates and racists holding their pants up under their armpits with suspender belts, which freed both arms for smacking their wives upside the head.
+This all took place in Walleye, Quiltingsnatsch County.
+Before the change.
+In the middle decades of the last century, when women were mindless baby factories frying up pork chops and apple slices three times a day, and men were charming reprobates and racists holding their pants up under their armpits with suspender belts, which freed both hands for smacking their wives upside the head.

 The salt of the earth.